Getting your money back from a builder

 The protocol says that the claimant and the defendant should meet within 21 days of the letter of response.

-The meeting can be in any form.
-It could be a round-table meeting with one or both sides’ solicitors, or an independent mediator could be appointed to steer the discussion towards a fruitful conclusion.
+The meeting can be in any form; a round-table meeting with one or both sides’ solicitors, or an independent mediator can be appointed to steer the discussion towards a fruitful conclusion.